Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Drum are bottom feeders that can be caught easily from the bank on nightcrawlers.

-Growth studies in the Mississippi River report that freshwater drum average 5 inches in total length by the end of the first year of life and 8.0, 12.0, 13.5, 15.0, 17.0, 18.5, and 19.5 inches in succeeding years.
-Fast-growing drums in the Mississippi River reach 7 to 8 years of age, seldom more than 10 years, but there is a record of a 17 year old specimen.
+Growth studies in the Mississippi River report that freshwater drum average 5 inches long by the end of the first year of life and 8.0, 12.0, 13.5, 15.0, 17.0, 18.5, and 19.5 inches in succeeding years.
+Fast-growing drums in the Mississippi River reach 7 to 8 years of age, seldom more than 10 years, but there is a record of a 17 year old fish.

-The drumming sound made when the fish is handled is produced by a special apparatus that is located in the body cavity, which is connected with the swim bladder.
-Two enlongated muscles move a tendon over the swim bladder and produce the sound.
+The drumming sound made when the fish is handled is produced by a special apparatus in the body cavity, which is connected with the swim bladder.
+Two elongated muscles move a tendon over the swim bladder and produce the sound.
 Only sexually mature males possess this structure.
 Another unique feature of the drum is the large-sized otolith located in the sacculus.
 It has white, enameled surfaces and alternating light and dark bands that can be used to age the fish.
-Otoliths are often kept by fishermen for lucky pieces and sometimes made into jewelery.
+Otoliths are often kept by fishermen for lucky pieces and sometimes made into jewelry.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.